-I’m a reader and writer from Chardon, Ohio, heart of the snow belt on Cleveland’s far (far) east side and not far from the shores of Lake Erie (that’s it, above).
+I’m a reader and writer from Chardon, Ohio, on Cleveland’s far (far) east side and not far from the shores of Lake Erie (that’s it, above).
 Full disclosure: I now live in Maryland, and have lived south of the Mason Dixon Line since I left Ohio at 19 to pursue a ballet career.
 Injured while a trainee at the Richmond Ballet, in Virginia, I decided (eventually) to go to college and find a new creative outlet.

-I received my B.A. and MFA in Creative Writing from Virginia Commonwealth University.
-My short fiction has appeared in Sou’wester, Carve magazine, and DASH Literary Journal and has been nominated for a Pushcart Prize.
+I received my B.A. in English and MFA in Creative Writing from Virginia Commonwealth University.
+My short fiction has appeared in Sou’wester, Carve magazine, Flock literary journal, and elsewhere, and has been nominated for a Pushcart Prize.
 You can hear me read my latest published story, “Recruit,” on Flock‘s beautiful site.

 You’ll see my handy dandy categories above to help you find bits and pieces of my stories, along with those I’ve gleaned from bloggers and photographers in the Rust Belt.
 You’ll find author interviews and book reviews (did you think I’d leave you out, Hillbilly Elegy?).
 And…my tales of publishing woes, successes, and stalling, along with inspirational writerly advice from the pros I try to take.
 I hope you’ll stick around and explore.

 Why Rust Belt literature?
 Because it’s worth reading, writing, and sharing.
 And because I guess I’m a little homesick.